tslocke/hobocentral/agility-tutorial.markdown

 # Appendix -- Styling the Application

+**NOTE: This section has not been updated for Hobo 0.8.
+It will mostly work but there might be some style glitches**

 The default Hobo theme “Clean” provides comprehensive but minimal styling for all of Hobo’s generic pages and tags.
 When styling your app you have a choice between creating your own theme from scratch or tweaking an existing theme to suit your needs.
 The Clean theme has been designed with this in mind, it can be adapted to look very different with only a small amount of effort.